pulsar-edit/pulsar-edit.github.io/docs/index.md

 - macOS Performance: Currently performance on MacOS isn't what we hope to achieve.
 Often times this can be resolved by disabling the `github` package.
-- macOS dmg install: Current binaries are not signed so will produce an error "App is damaged and can’t be opened".
-This can be fixed by running `xattr -cr /Applications/Pulsar.app/`.

 ### Logos, branding and website design